thaDev404/NumberToWords/README.md

 # NumberToWords
-A java program that converts numbers between 0 and 999 Trillion
+A java program that converts numbers between 0 and 999 Trillion, into words.